 Over the past 200 years, there have been tremendous advances in women's rights in the United States, ranging from the spread of economic rights for married women in the late nineteenth century and the establishment of women's suffrage nationwide in 1920 to anti-discrimination legislation in the second half of the twentieth century.
 Despite such advances, there have also been setbacks.
 During a period lasting from the late nineteenth to the mid-twentieth century, most US states introduced legal restrictions on women's participation in the labor market, without imposing similar restrictions on men.
-These laws included maximum hours regulations, night shift bans, weight-lifting restrictions, seating requirements, and minimum wage provisions.1 Many of these laws remained in effect up through the 1960s, ending only when broader civil rights and anti-discrimination legislation rendered most gender-specific labor laws unconstitutional.
+These laws included maximum hours regulations, night shift bans, weight-lifting restrictions, seating requirements, and minimum wage provisions.
+Many of these laws remained in effect up through the 1960s, ending only when broader civil rights and anti-discrimination legislation rendered most gender-specific labor laws unconstitutional.

 In this paper, we aim to understand the political forces behind this temporary reversal in the advancement of women's rights.
 Why were these laws introduced across the United States during a particular period, and why were these same laws ultimately overturned decades later?
-Restrictions on working women, who were portrayed as more vulnerable than men, were usually framed by their proponents as protective measures to safeguard women's health or prevent their exploitation.
+Restrictions on working women were usually framed by their proponents as protective measures to safeguard women's health or prevent their exploitation.
 These public justifications may not, however, have coincided with the true motives of those advocating for reform.
-Moreover, beyond the motivations of the proponents, the question remains as to why such restrictions became widely popular and gained majority support in state legislatures around the county.
+Moreover, beyond the motivations of the proponents, the question remains as to why such restrictions became widely popular and gained majority support in state legislatures around the country.
 We would like to identify the wider changes in the economy and society that first brought about the era of protective labor legislation and that, later, led to its demise.2

-Our analysis shows that the most important force behind the rise and fall of protective labor legislation was men's changing concerns about labor market competition from women.
+We argue that the most important force behind the rise and fall of protective labor legislation was men's changing concerns about labor market competition from women.
 Specifically, protective legislation was introduced after structural change shifted women's employment from agriculture to urban sectors, where women and men now competed for jobs.
-We argue that this rise in competition between male and female
+This rise in competition between male and female workers increased men's incentives to support laws that hindered women's employment.
+Conversely, the main